Workspace Settings

 Execution Mode

 By default, the execution mode of a workspace is set to remote, which means the run will execute in Scalr.
-If you have the need to run it locally, the execution mode flag can be set per workspace through the Scalr Terraform provider:
+If you need to run it locally, the execution mode flag can be set per workspace through the Scalr Terraform provider:

 resource "scalr_workspace" "infra" {